weelone/echobell.one/.github/instructions/concepts.instructions.md

   - `text`: The text-form body of the email content
   - `html`: The html-form body of the email content

+### Records

+Echobell saves notification records locally on your device (not on the server).
+Each record includes the rendered title/body, trigger time, and optional links:

+- `externalLink`: A link shown on the record when provided by the trigger or generated via `Link Template`.
+- `requestLink`: A link to the original request context (when available), used for local reference.

+Records are visible in the channel detail view.
+You can clear them locally at any time.

 ## App Settings

 There are some app settings to can config: